HonestBlocks/Project-Pharma/README.md

 To run CLI application,

-1. Build docker file from one directory up

-2. docker-compose -f docker-compose-NORMAL.yaml up
+From a directory above:

+./dock

+./normal  (for devMode consensus)

+./poet    (for PoET consensus)

-Log in to client container to explore
+Log in to client containers to explore (med, transfer)